SEMICeu/dcat-ap_shacl/README.md

+Archiving note: the shacl definitions are part of DCAT-AP specifications.

 # DCAT-AP SHACL constraint definitions
 The Application Profiles (AP) offered here represent a set of integrity constraints used to check the physical and logical correctness or rationality of a certain dataset.
 The SHACL specifications for DCAT Application Profile.